ternandsparrow/wild-orchid-watch-pwa/README.md

       ```bash
       ./start_tunnel.sh 8080 blah.example.com
       ```
+  1. generate a new oauth app on the target inat server, e.g. at https://dev.inat.techotom.com/oauth/applications and fill in the appropriate redirect URL
+  1. update your .env.local

 Now you have a publicly accessible host, with an SSL cert from a trusted CA, that also has HotModuleReload.
 Hack away!